upb-uc4/api/hlf/scala/examResult.md

           - If the required approvals are not present on the ledger.

 ## GetExamResultEntries(enrollmentId: String, examIds: List<\String\>)
-Gets the full List of existing Exams.
+Gets the full List of existing ExamsResultEntries.
 Applies filters to match enrollmentId, examIds.
 If any of theses parameter is empty, its filter will not be applied.
 - Returns